pure-data/externals-howto/README.rst

 Although plenty of functions are built into Pd, it is sometimes a pain or simply impossible to create a patch with a certain functionality out of the given primitives and combinations of these.

-Therefore, Pd can be extended with self made primitives (“objects”) that are written in complex programming-languages, like C/C++.
+Therefore, Pd can be extended with self made primitives (“objects”) that are written in complex programming languages, like C/C++.

 This document aims to explain how to write such primitives in C, the popular language that was used to realize Pd.